Laura Fuentes

 How to Make High-Protein Baked Oatmeal

-All you have to do to make these baked protein oats is mix ingredients and bake!
-100% effortless!
 Check out the steps and cooking tips for success:

-First, combine milk, eggs, honey, butter, and vanilla in a bowl.
+Combine milk, eggs, honey, butter, and vanilla in a bowl.
 Then, add the protein powder and mix.
 Finally, the oats and salt.
 Follow this order to ensure the protein powder is evenly distributed and absorbed.

-Transfer the mix to the baking dish and add the berries on top.
-If some berries sink, that’s perfectly fine!
+Then, add the berries on top.
+If some berries sink, that's perfectly fine!

-slice of protein baked oatmeal with berries.
+a serving of baked protein oatmeal with berries

 Using quick-cooking oats (instant) when making this baked oatmeal without adjusting the liquid will yield a softer, sometimes gooier baked oatmeal.